Silence (Delerium song): Re-releases

-2004 saw a new release of the single as "Silence 2004", though no song actually bears that title — the new single went to number one on the US dance chart and contained only remixes, both old and new.
+2004 saw a new release of the single as "Silence 2004", though no song actually bears that title – the new single went to number one on the US dance chart and contained only remixes, both old and new.
 Of these, the new Above & Beyond remix is the most central, as the version included on the compilation The Best Of released in advance of the single.
 The other new remix was by Filterheadz; this version subsequently, in 2006, became popularly mislabelled as the nonexistent "Trentemøller 2006 Remix".
 A 2017 version of the song entitled "Rhys Fulber Project Cars Mix" featured in the launch trailer for Project CARS 2.

 Legacy

-Hypnotised: A Journey Through Trance Music 1990–2005, a trance encyclopedia by Arjan Rietvald published in 2021, selected "Silence" as one of thirty individual trance releases discussed in detail.
-Additionally, Rietvald compiled several companion retrospective albums: the 2025 installment, Hypnotised: A Journey Through American Trance Music 1992–2002, includes the Sanctuary Mix, and was accompanied by online notes identifying "Silence" as "arguably the entire global scene's single most recognizable moment".
+Hypnotised: A Journey Through Trance Music 1990–2005, a trance encyclopedia by Arjan Rietveld published in 2021, selected "Silence" as one of thirty individual trance releases discussed in detail.
+Additionally, Rietveld compiled several companion retrospective albums: the 2025 installment, Hypnotised: A Journey Through American Trance Music 1992–2002, includes the Sanctuary Mix, and was accompanied by online notes identifying "Silence" as "arguably the entire global scene's single most recognizable moment".